A51TSEC/snifuck/README.md

 File .htaccess forces .jpg to work as php

-File index.html is a simple form for sending information to test.php that creates sniffer
+File maker.html is a simple form for sending information to test.php that creates sniffer

 File wbr.zip is php sniffer that unzips to folder wbr/$name we take

-File test.php is a main file for generating,unziping and sending email about project creation and inforation
+File snif.php is a main file for generating,unziping and sending email about project creation and inforation

 File readme.md is created to get information about this project